 In order for a bar screen to operate effectively, the capacity of the filter and cycle rate must be designed to output the desired water flow rate.
 Conditions that influence this are the size and concentration of debris, the input flow rate of the current, and the cross-sectional area of the channel.
 Design specifications of the bar screen that affect the outcome include mesh size or wire diameter and the speed of the recycle system.

-- Mesh (sieve) size or wire diameter determines the size of the holes or open space in the filter, thus determining what particles can be captured.
-Mesh sizes vary by series, but larger diameter wires and less squares per inch results in a finer filter.
-Finer filters will capture material of smaller sizes, but will consequently become saturated and clogged faster than screens with larger openings.
+Mesh (sieve) size or wire diameter determines the size of the holes or open space in the filter, thus determining what particles can be captured.
+Mesh sizes vary by series, but larger diameter wires and fewer squares per inch result in a finer filter.
+Finer filters will capture smaller-size material but will consequently become saturated and clogged faster than screens with larger openings.

-The biggest decision to make when selecting a bar screen is whether to use a bar screen at all instead of an inline strainer.
+Another important factor to consider is whether an inline strainer would perform better than a bar screen.
 Inline strainers allow material screens to be moved to a scraper for cleaning via a simple hand wheel or actuation motor.
 They are ideal for processes where process flow must remain uninterrupted during filtration.

 Inline strainers tend to have lower capital and maintenance costs than bar screens.
 Because of their closed system design, strainers also boast safer conditions for personnel when hazardous materials are involved.